How To Detoxify Your Home

 Plastic contains a chemical called BPA.
 This chemical is extremely toxic and can actually cause cell mutations.
 Use glass as often as possible to store your food and avoid drinking out of plastic cups, using plastic utensils and plastic wrap.

 If you drink water during the day, get yourself a stainless steel water bottle.
-These are BPA free and as a bonus – they won’t break!
+These are BPA-free and as a bonus – they won’t break!

 Another thing you should do is to avoid non-stick cooking products, like pots and pans.
-These contain Teflon which can break, be eaten and have been proven to cause cancer.
+These contain Teflon which can break, be eaten, and have been proven to cause cancer.

 Dust more frequently

-All of the chemicals in your household eventually end up in the dust around your home, and the worst offenders are electronics and furniture (can contain flame-retarding chemicals called PBDs which are extremely toxic).
+All of the chemicals in your household eventually end up in the dust around your home, and the worst offenders are electronics and furniture (which can contain flame-retarding chemicals called PBDs which are extremely toxic).
 To detoxify your home, dust, and vacuum as often as possible – this helps to collect all that toxic dust and allergens.